Recertification FAQs

 The full list of acceptable activities are listed on the CEU Category page, but here is some additional information on the most common CEU activities.

 Clinical course hours will not be accepted for credit with the NSCA since those topics are considered to fall outside your scope of practice for the NSCA certification held.
-Some examples that fall outside of the NSCA scope are manual therapy, return to play, and diagnosing and/or fixing an injury.
+Some examples that fall outside of the NSCA scope are manual therapy, kinesio taping, radiology, holistic activities, and diagnosing and/or treating an injury.

 Online courses and recorded webinars must be pre-approved by the NSCA.
 You can find the list of pre-approved home study courses on the NSCA website here.
-Pre-approved online courses and recorded webinars fall under Category D, with a varying approved CEU amount.
-(Completed a Pre-Approved Home Study)
+Pre-approved online courses and recorded webinars fall under Home Study in Category C, with varying approved CEU amounts.

-If the online course is not on our list but still reflects the NSCA scope of practice, you can count it under Category D, Personal Development where you’re allowed 0.5 CEU per year.
-(Engaged in Personal Development)
+If the online course is not on our list but still reflects the NSCA scope of practice, you can count it under Category C, Personal Development where you’re allowed 0.5 CEU per year.

 View CEU Activity Descriptions

-• Can I report CEUs for an additional certifications?
+• Can I report CEUs for additional certifications?

-The NSCA can only allow CEUs for fitness, sport, or exercise nutrition certifications that are NCCA-accredited.
-You can check the status for all accredited certifications on the Institute for Credentialing Excellence website: https://www.credentialingexcellence.org/p/cm/ld/fid=121.
-If the certification is listed, then it can be reported as 1.0 CEUs in Category D. (Earned NCCA Certification)
+The NSCA allows 2.0 CEUs for fitness, sport, or exercise nutrition certifications that are NCCA-accredited.
+You can check the status for all accredited certifications on the Institute for Credentialing Excellence website: [LB: ICE] Accredited Program Search.
+If the certification is listed, then it can be reported as an NCCA Accredited Certification in Category C worth 2.0 CEUs.

 • Can I report CEUs for college courses?

-The scope of practice will include areas that are covered on the NSCA exam, depending on which certification you hold, for example; Anatomy, Physiology, Biomechanics, Kinesiology, Health/Wellness, Sport Psychology, Client Consultation and Assessment, Program Planning, Techniques of Exercise, Safety, Emergency Procedures and Legal Issues, Basic Nutrition, Special Populations, etc. Areas of study that DO NOT count include, but are not limited to, Surgery, Diagnosing, Radiology/Imaging, Business, Marketing, Finance, Statistics, etc.
+The scope of practice will include areas that are covered on the NSCA exams.
+For example, Anatomy, Physiology, Biomechanics, Kinesiology, Health/Wellness, Sport Psychology, Client Consultation and Assessment, Program Planning, Techniques of Exercise, Basic Nutrition, etc. Areas of study that DO NOT count include, but are not limited to Surgery, Diagnosing, Radiology/Imaging, Business, Marketing, Finance, etc.

-You can not receive CEUs for CPR/AED since it’s a requirement for certification
+You can not receive CEUs for CPR/AED or standard BLS since it’s a separate requirement for certification.

 • Can I report CEUs for First Aid Certification?

-You can report 0.5 CEUs in Category C, for a First Aid, each time you certify/recertify a First Aid Certification.
+You can report 0.5 CEUs in Category C, for a First Aid if you certify/recertify a First Aid Certification.
+You can only report this activity once per recertification cycle.

 • We accept courses from organizations like the Red Cross, American Heart Association, National CPR foundation, etc.

-You can report 0.5 CEU (or 5 contact hours) per year of the reporting period that you are certified.
+You can report 0.5 CEU (or 5 contact hours) per year in Category C.

 • I have multiple certifications with NSCA.
 Do I need to earn CEUs for each certification?